 Implementation of a new DCJ Case Management System (CMS) Case Management System has commenced.
 This will become a central repository for all DCJ records.
 Expected completion date is May 2022.
+Case Management System (People First) live from 10 October 2022.

 Investigation status updates are provided to the Executive on a monthly basis.
 Further work will also be undertaken in relation to reporting as part of the CMS implementation.
 Operating procedures are in place to manage escalations.
+Reporting of case matters available in the CMS.